pooya-mohammadi/yolov5-gradcam/README.md

 I constantly desired to know to which part of an object the object-detection models pay more attention.
 So I searched for it, but I didn't find any for Yolov5.
 Here is my implementation of Grad-cam for YOLO-v5.
 To load the model I used the yolov5's main codes, and for computing GradCam I used the codes from the gradcam_plus_plus-pytorch repository.
-Please follow my GitHub account and give a ⭐ if this functionality benefits your research and projects.
+Please follow my GitHub account and star ⭐ the project if this functionality benefits your research and projects.

 ## Installation